bgrissin/K8S-Cassandra/K8S_create/K8S_setup.md

 ## Configuring local storage.

 Packet hosts allow you to attach mulitple storage volumes to your each of your instances.
 For this lab each node has two seperate volumes presented per node (one volume for use with PX and the other as a locally mounted volume as /var/lib/cassandra).
-They should appear as dm-0 and dm-1 as in the output shown below (run these steps as root)
+They should appear as dm-0 and dm-1 as in the output shown below (run these steps as root, and perform these steps on each packet host).

-    # packet-block-storage-attach -m queue
+    # root@cassandra1:~# packet-block-storage-attach -m queue

 If successful, you should be able to see each of the new storage devices using the multipath tools on each packet host